-The CT region is an economic hub characterized by strong socio-economic forces that underlie several environmental threats including changing demographics, consumer preferences, rising prices of seafood, political uncertainties, natural disasters, and global policy dynamics.
-Yet these forces are juxtaposed by the reliance on fisheries for food security and employment as 8% of the CT6 population depends on fisheries and aquaculture for direct livelihood.
-However, consumer preferences and other market drivers affect products and services supplied by ecosystems and the CT6 countries are facing growing pressure from international markets to source sustainable, responsible, and legal products.
-These drivers are impacted by rapid expansion of urban areas, infrastructure development in coastal areas, and continued growth of tourism, coal mining, agriculture, aquaculture, shipping, and the oil and gas sectors.
-Within the CT6 countries, the emerging middle class are more environmentally and socially aware which incentivizes the private sector to apply best practices.
+The CT region is an economic hub characterized by strong socio-economic forces that underlie several environmental threats including changing demographics, consumer preferences, rising prices of seafood, political uncertainties, natural disasters, and global policy dynamics (Burke, 2012; Heery et al., 2018).
+Yet these forces are juxtaposed by the reliance on fisheries for food security and employment as 8% of the CT6 population depends on fisheries and aquaculture for direct livelihood (Food and Agriculture Organization, 2020).
+However, consumer preferences and other market drivers affect products and services supplied by ecosystems and the CT6 countries are facing growing pressure from international markets to sustainably and responsibly sourced fisheries (Falktoft & Lambert, 2004; Ministry of Marine Affairs and Fisheries, 2011).
+These market drivers are impacted by rapid expansion of urban areas, infrastructure development in coastal areas, and continued growth of tourism, coal mining, agriculture, aquaculture, shipping, and the oil and gas sectors (Heery et al., 2018).
+Within the CT6 countries, the emerging middle class are more environmentally and socially aware which incentivizes the stakeholders to apply best practices (PT Hatfield Indonesia, 2018).